 Upon arriving at Tsuruhashi Station, visitors are greeted by the mouthwatering aroma of yakiniku.
 The station is surrounded by numerous yakiniku restaurants, making it a paradise for meat lovers.
 Additionally, the bustling neighborhood is home to the Osaka Tsuruhashi Wholesale Market and a shopping district with over 800 shops.
 The shopping streets are brimming with an array of stores, including Korean shops that offer a variety of delights such as kimchi, chijimi, traditional Korean clothing, and general merchandise.
 With so much to explore, Tsuruhashi Station is a delightful destination that offers something for everyone.

 4. Tennoji Station

-Abeno Harukas is a 60-story, 300-meter tall skyscraper.
-On the lower floors, you will find department stores and museums, and hotels on the higher floors.
-You can also see a spectacular view from the Harukas 300 Observation Deck, located on floors 58, 59, and 60.
-Admission tickets are available for purchase on the 16th floor, where there is a direct elevator to the 60th floor.
-Look down at the miniature Osaka Castle and Kyocera Dome, and see the Seto Inland Sea and the Akashi Kaikyo Bridge in the distance.
+Abeno Harukas is a towering skyscraper that rises 60 stories high and reaches a height of 300 meters.
+The lower floors are occupied by department stores and museums, while hotels occupy the upper floors.
+For breathtaking views of the city, visitors can head to the Harukas 300 Observation Deck located on floors 58 to 60.
+Admission tickets can be purchased on the 16th floor, where a direct elevator takes visitors to the top floor.
+From the observation deck, visitors can gaze down at the miniature replica of Osaka Castle and Kyocera Dome, as well as marvel at the distant views of the Seto Inland Sea and the Akashi Kaikyo Bridge.